Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 by Catalina Gutierrez

 Catalina Gutierrez of Red Violet Studio shares how to make a coral reef with clay that even glows under a black light!
-This is a great coral reef project ideas and conversation starter for discussing how to protect our oceans.
+A great way to learn about coral reefs.

 Photo by Catalina Gutierrez

 And that’s how this fun invitation to create our own clay coral reefs started.
-Of course, you can bring to the table a bit more of the background.
+We love the way these beautiful clay works of art look and they are a lovely reminder of how special and fragile the coral reefs are.

 This post contains affiliate links.